 - Place the mixture in sunlight for a week.

-Use this mixture regularly to avoid hair fall or grey hair.
+Use this mixture regularly to avoid hair fall or gray hair.
 This will also make your hair black, long and thick.

 Mango seed oil is an excellent moisturizer.
 The butter obtained from mango seed is used in many lotions as well to nourish and moisture your skin.
 This mango butter is non-oily and non-greasy when applied on the face.